Foamy lattes are a delicious treat, and you may find yourself wondering how you can replicate your favorite beverage at home.

 First, I’ll be going over how to use the electric hand frother:

-1. Heat the half and half to 140 °F (60 °C) or until you see steam.
+1. Heat the half-and-half to 140°F (60°C) or until steam appears.
 Be careful not to let the milk boil.

 2. Pour the heated half and half into a glass.
 Be sure to leave room in the glass for the milk to double in volume as you whisk.

 3. Take your whisk to the bottom of the glass.
 Start whisking using small circular motions.
-This should take 30-60 seconds.
-As the milk thickens, pull the whisk up just below the foam line.
+This should take 30 to 60 seconds.
+As the milk thickens, pull the whisk up just below the surface of the foam.
 You should stop whisking when you notice the foam doubling in volume.

 4. Use a spoon to protect the bubbles as you pour.
-Gently pour the half and half into your coffee to prevent any loss of volume on your foam.
+Gently pour the half and half into your coffee to prevent any loss of volume in your foam.

 5. Spoon the bubbles onto the top of your coffee.
 Carefully spoon the foam onto the top of your latte and enjoy your creamy creation.